Copper mining project must be suspended, Ecuador court rules

 Twenty-two of the 34 species of amphibians which live in the area are considered threatened, she added.

-(Reporting by Alexandra Valencia, additional reporting by Alexander Villegas in Santiago, Writing by Julia Symmes Cobb)
+(Reporting by Alexandra Valencia, additional reporting by Alexander Villegas in Santiago, Writing by Julia Symmes Cobb; Editing by Jamie Freed)

 ((julia.cobb@thomsonreuters.com; +57-316-389-7187;))